-Similarly to Bluetooth, many cordless phones use the 2.4 GHz wireless band and may conflict with Wi-Fi, lowering performance and/or causing problems using the cordless phones.
+Like Bluetooth, many cordless phones use the 2.4 GHz wireless band, and may conflict with Wi-Fi.
+This can lower performance and/or cause problems using the cordless phones.

-If you've worked through this list and you still have performance problems, please contact our Support team.
+If you've worked through this list and you still have problems, please contact our Support team.

-Start by indicating that you have worked through this list - and be prepared to confirm isolation test results, indicate if your wiring has been checked, and advise if a central splitter is installed - as this will help our Support team troubleshoot your service.
+Start by indicating that you have worked through this list.
+Be prepared to confirm isolation test results, state if your wiring has been checked, and advise if a central splitter is installed - as this will help our Support team troubleshoot your service.

 Line length is the primary determinant of line attenuation - the physics here (as per the performance graph) mean that the longer the copper line, the lower the maximum possible speed.